dart-lang/language/working/parts-with-imports/feature-specification.md

     the including file is not the parent of that file._
-    _The rule is included as a help to tools that try to analyzer Dart code starting at individual files, they can then assume that either a part file has an ancestor which is a library file, or there is a '.
+    _The rule is included as a help to tools that try to analyzer Dart code starting at individual files, they can then assume that either a part file has an ancestor which is a library file, or there is a **compile-time error**.
     Or an infinite number of part files._

 The *sub-tree* of a Dart file is the set of files containing the file itself